r0m5s/SSH_Honeypot/README.md

 `pip3 install -r requirements.txt`

+# Important Files

+- passwords.txt - Contains passwords to redirect the system to a protected system
+- Virtual_Honeypot.yaml - CML network simulation with High Interaction Honeypot and configured for possible network expansion
+- Additional_Scripts/00-Malware_Collection_Script.sh - Malware Collection script to save downloaded files to local machine

 # Program Installation
 ## Steps to initiate the SSH Honeypot Script

-Note: The steps are only valid if the system already has the correct dependencies installed and all commands were tested on a Linux OS
+Note: The following steps are only valid if the system already has the correct dependencies installed and all commands were tested on a Linux OS

-**IMPORTANT: Change the IP addresses inside the BasicsshHoneypot class to conform to your systems to be connected and the "passwords.txt" which contains the necessary passwords for login**
+**IMPORTANT: Change the IP addresses, usernames, port number (if appropriate) and password in the main script (ssh_honeypot.py) from lines 76 to 79 and 87 to 90, in order to conform to your systems connected in the local network**

 1. `git clone https://github.com/r0m5s/SSH_Honeypot`                              #Clones the git repo
 2. `cd SSH_Honeypot`                                                              #Moves to the software directory